Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Learn German With Shows & Movies

 As noted above, LingoPie leverages TV to teach you German.
-The concept is somewhat similar to Rosetta Stone’s take on immersion—you learn best by being immersed in the language and giving your ear lots of reps.
+The concept is somewhat similar to Rosetta Stone’s take on immersion – you learn best by being immersed in the language and giving your ear lots of reps.

 LingoPie’s German program

 That is the basis of this program.
 LingoPie has a deep library with hundreds of German TV shows and movies, which you watch to learn the language.
 But the program is much more than a movie with subtitles in English.
-There are several features they layer in to assist in the learning process:
+There are several features they layer in to assist in the growth process:

-• subtitles are color coded to help you understand the different structural elements of sentences (verbs, nouns, etc.)
+Subtitles are color coded to help you understand the different structural elements of sentences (verbs, nouns, etc.)

-• you can control playback speed (beginners can watch at slower speeds)
+You can control playback speed (beginners can watch at slower speeds)

-• there is a loop setting to keep replaying the scene until you understand
+There is a loop setting to keep replaying the scene until you understand

-• there is an auto-flashcard generator
+There is an auto-flashcard generator

 Those are just a few of the more important settings that we used over and over.
-We were incredibly impressed with the software functionality that LingoPie has layered in on top of otherwise entraining content.
+We were incredibly impressed with the software functionality that LingoPie has layered in on top of otherwise entertaining content.

 LingoPie has tons of great content

 Frankly, it’s just a fun, engaging and different way of learning.
-We think it would be especially effective for those with a foundation of German (maybe someone who has worked through Babbel German or Duolingo).
+We think it would be especially useful for those with a foundation of German (maybe someone who has worked through Babbel German or Duolingo).

 LingoPie Is Affordable

-Relative to other German language apps, that is a great deal.
+Compared to other German language apps, that is a great deal.
 It is cheaper than every other German app on this list.
 That is why we think LingoPie makes for an especially good complement to other programs.

 For instance, on average, German vocabulary is typically composed of much longer words than are found in English.
 The average word length for all words found in German is around 8.25.
 By contrast, the average character count for English words is approximately 7.26 – a full character less.